 Does The Resorts AC Sportsbook Offer Full-Service Betting?

 One of the most important aspects of our Resorts AC sports betting review is what type of wagering action bettors can expect at the sportsbook.
 The Resorts AC Sports Book is full-service, which means that patrons can expect the same variety of betting options that would be at a Las Vegas book.
-The bookmaker accepts wagers on all of the following sports categories, both collegiate and professional where applicable:
+The bookmaker accepts wagers on all of the following sports categories (and then some!), both collegiate and professional where applicable:

 - Ice Hockey